mistakia/nano-community/docs/contributing.md

 ---
 title: Contributing to Nano
-description: how to contribute to nano development and ecosystem
+description: how to contribute to nano protocol development and ecosystem
-tags: nano, contribute, github, code, development, team
+tags: nano, xno, protocol, contribute, github, code, development, team
 ---

 # Contributing